avaframe/AvaFrame/docs/theoryCom1DFA.rst

-The minimum shear stress :math:`\tau_0` defines a lower limit below which no flow takes place with the condition :math:`\rho_0\,\overline{h}\,g\,\sin{\alpha} > \tau_0`. :math:`\alpha` being the slope. :math:`\tau_0` is independent of the flow depth, which leeds to a strong avalanche deceleration, especially for avalanches with low flow heights. :math:`R_s` is expressed as :math:`R_s = \frac{\rho_0\,\overline{u}^2}{\sigma^{(b)}}`.
+The minimum shear stress :math:`\tau_0` defines a lower limit below which no flow takes place with the condition :math:`\rho_0\,\overline{h}\,g\,\sin{\alpha} > \tau_0`. :math:`\alpha` being the slope. :math:`\tau_0` is independent of the flow thickness, which leeds to a strong avalanche deceleration, especially for avalanches with low flow heights. :math:`R_s` is expressed as :math:`R_s = \frac{\rho_0\,\overline{u}^2}{\sigma^{(b)}}`.
 Together